What to Know About Rush Creek Lodge

 • The rooms feel spacious and modern.
 Note that there is Wi-Fi but no televisions in rooms.

-• There’s an abundance of activities on property plus guided trips into Yosemite.
+• There are a lot of activities on property plus guided trips into Yosemite.

 • Rush Creek Lodge is a newer sister property to the popular and slightly more off-the-beaten-path Evergreen Lodge.
 The two properties are about a 20-minute drive apart.